JereKuusela/valheim-infinity_hammer/publish/README.md

 - v1.11:
 	- Adds compatibility with Gizmo Reloaded.
-	- Adds a new setting `auto_exec` to automatically execute commands at the start up (for sharing bindings with the config).
+	- Adds a new setting `binds` to automatically set binds at the game start up.
 	- Adds support for random rotation to `hammer_rotate_*` commands.

 - v1.10: